jmylchreest/keylightd/README.md

 ## Development Versions

 Snapshot builds are automatically generated on each commit to the main branch.
-These builds are available as pre-releases in the [releases section](https://github.com/jmylchreest/keylightd/releases) with version numbers like `0.0.0-SNAPSHOT-{commit_hash}`.
-They contain the latest features and fixes but may not be as stable as formal releases.
+These builds are available as pre-releases in the [releases section](https://github.com/jmylchreest/keylightd/releases) with tags starting with `snapshot-`.
+The version is determined by GoReleaser's snapshot mode, which adds `-SNAPSHOT-{commit_hash}` to the version.
+These builds contain the latest features and fixes but may not be as stable as formal releases.

 ## Contributing
 PRs and issues are welcome!
 Please ensure all tests pass and code is formatted.